mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 * Azure agents:

     * Discovery Agent is not managing revision and version yet.
-    * Traceability agent is not reporting the App usage traffic
+    * Traceability agent is not reporting the App usage traffic.

 * Mesh governance alpha Discovery Agents: